riazul701/dev-notes/Hardware/PC-Accessories/_PC-Accessories.md

 ## Monitor's Rotating Base Plate

+* IMPORTANT: MIDDLE SCREW BOLT OF THREE MUST BE TIGHTLY FIXED, FOR TWO SIDE SCREWS PROPERLY ATTACHING TO BOLT.

 * Place one 4 inch bearing between two circular shaped iron plates.
 Attach/weild thin square bar with bearing and plates to support the structure.

 * ROTATION GUARD: On lower plate create guards after 2/3/4 inches.
 On upper plate make a hole and insert a screw.
 When upper plate rotates more than 4 inches, then it will stop/stuck at guard.